myshell-ai/AIlice/README.md

 <a name="using-llm-through-inference-services"></a>
 #### Using LLM through Inference Services

 For openai/mistral/anthropic/groq models, you don't need to do anything.
 Just use the modelID consisting of the official model name appended to the "oai:"/"mistral:"/"anthropic:"/"groq:" prefix.
 If you need to use a model that is not included in AIlice's supported list, you can resolve this by adding an entry for this model in the config.json file.
-The method for adding is to directly reference the entry of a similar model, modify the **contextWindow** to the actual value, and keep the **systemAsUser** consistent with the similar model.
+The method for adding is to directly reference the entry of a similar model, modify the **contextWindow** to the actual value, keep the **systemAsUser** consistent with the similar model, and set **args** to empty dict.

 You can use any third-party inference server compatible with the OpenAI API to replace the built-in LLM inference functionality in AIlice.
 Just use the same configuration format as the openai models and modify the **baseURL, apikey, contextWindow and other parameters** (Actually, this is how AIlice supports Groq models).